bplin2/dotfiles/README.md

 # Config Files
-Here are my config files.
+Here are my configuration files for Bash, Zsh, Vim, and Spacemacs.